Klaviyo pricing plans explained

 - From opting-in via one of the Klaviyo sign up forms or subscription page on your website

 - From engaging with any other platform which has been integrated with Klaviyo.
-Typically, this is the ecommerce platform.
+Typically, this is an ecommerce platform like Shopify.

 Watch the short video below, to understand how Klaviyo adds contacts to your account.